-The Exchange Offer and the issuance of the New Bonds have not been registered under the Securities Act and may not be offered, exchanged or sold within the U.S. or to, or for the account or benefit of, U.S. persons except pursuant to an exemption from, or in a transaction not subject to, the registration requirement of the Securities Act.
-Accordingly, the Exchange Offer is being made, and the New Bonds are being offered, exchanged and sold, only (1) in the United States, to holders of Existing Bonds who are "qualified institutional buyers" (as defined in Rule 144A under the Securities Act) ("QIBs") in compliance with Rule 144A, and (2) outside the United States to holders of Existing Bonds who are persons other than "U.S. persons", as that term is defined in Rule 902 under the Securities Act, in reliance upon Regulation S under the Securities Act.
+The Notes have not been registered under the Securities Act and may not be offered or sold within the U.S. or to, or for the account or benefit of, U.S. persons except pursuant to an exemption from, or in a transaction not subject to, the registration requirement of the Securities Act.
+Accordingly, the Notes are being offered and sold only (1) to "qualified institutional buyers" (as defined in Rule 144A under the Securities Act) ("QIBs") in compliance with Rule 144A and (2) outside the United States to persons other than U.S. persons in reliance upon Regulation S under the Securities Act.

-The New Bonds are subject to restrictions on transfer as summarized below.
-By submitting the Exchange Instructions each holder of Existing Bonds will be deemed to have made the following acknowledgements and representations to and agreements with the Issuer and the Dealer Manager (terms used in this paragraph that are defined in Rule 144A or Regulation S under the Securities Act are used herein as defined therein):
+The Notes are subject to restrictions on transfer as summarized below.
+By purchasing the Notes in a sale made in reliance on Rule 144A or Regulation S, each investor will be deemed to have made the following acknowledgements and representations to and agreements with the Issuer and the Dealer Manager (terms used in this paragraph that are defined in Rule 144A or Regulation S under the Securities Act are used herein as defined therein):